Ksenniya/quart-client-template/entity/app_design_prd.md

 ## Cyoda Design Explanation

 The Cyoda design JSON represents the core architecture of the application, detailing the entities involved, their types, sources, dependencies, and workflows.

 ### Entities

 1. **Data Ingestion Job (`data_ingestion_job`)**:
    - **Type**: JOB
-   - **Source**: SCHEDULED
+   - **Source**: API_REQUEST
    - **Description**: Responsible for ingesting pet details from the Petstore API based on user input.
+This job will be triggered by an API call, allowing the application to retrieve data on-demand.
    - **Workflow**: Includes the process to initiate data ingestion when a user requests pet information.

 2. **Pet Data Entity (`pet_data_entity`)**: